PerimeterX/perimeterx-nginx-plugin/README.md

 ### <a name="tests"></a>Test
 > Tests for this project are written using the [`Test::Nginx`](https://github.com/openresty/test-nginx) testing framework.

 **Dont forget to test**.

-This project relies heavily on tests, thus ensuring each user has the same experience, and no new features break the code.
+This project relies heavily on tests to ensure that each user has the same experience, and no new features break the code.
 Before you create any pull request, make sure your project has passed all tests.
-If any new features require it, write your own.
+If any new features require it, write your own test.

-To run the tests, first build the docker container.
-Then, run the tests using the following command : `make docker-test`.
+To run the tests<br/>
+1. Build the docker container.
+2. Run the tests using the following command: make docker-test.

 ### Pull Request
-After you have completed the process, create a pull request.
-Please provide a complete and thorough description explaining the changes.
-Remember, this code has to be read by our maintainers, so keep it simple, smart and accurate.
+Once you have completed the process, create a pull request.
+Provide a complete and thorough description explaining the changes.
+Remember, the code has to be read by our maintainers, so keep it simple, smart and accurate.

 ### Thanks
 After all, you are helping us by contributing to this project, and we want to thank you for it.
 We highly appreciate your time invested in contributing to our project, and are glad to have people like you - kind helpers.